AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 # Backstory

-I've been hopping from one productivity system to another for years:
+For years I've hopped from one productivity system to another:

 * Seinfeld Chains
 * GTD